Business protection shareholder protection

 There are circumstances where a typical cross option agreement won’t be appropriate.
 For example, where two sets of spouses are shareholders in a business and one spouse from each set is more involved in the business than the others.

-Dougie, Tanya, Anne and Jim are each 25% shareholders in a company.
-Dougie and Anne are more active in the business than Tanya and Jim.
-If either Dougie and Anne were to leave the business through death or critical illness, their respective spouses would want to leave too, even though they could stay in the business.
-However, if Tanya or Jim were to die, Dougie or Anne would want to receive their spouse’s shares and continue running the business.
+Dougie, Tanya, Svetlana and Jim are each 25% shareholders in a company.
+Dougie and Svetlana are more active in the business than Tanya and Jim.
+If either Dougie and Svetlana were to leave the business through death or critical illness, their respective spouses would want to leave too, even though they could stay in the business.
+However, if Tanya or Jim were to die, Dougie or Svetlana would want to receive their spouse’s shares and continue running the business.

-As the shares of Tanya and Anne would pass to their surviving spouses in their wills, there’s no need for protection on their lives.
+As the shares of Tanya and Svetlana would pass to their surviving spouses in their wills, there’s no need for protection on their lives.

-A bespoke cross option agreement would be put in place to enable Anne and Jim (or just Anne if Jim dies first) to buy Dougie and Tanya’s shares on Dougie’s death or critical illness and the opposite in respect of Anne’s shares.
+A bespoke cross option agreement would be put in place to enable Svetlana and Jim (or just Svetlana if Jim dies first) to buy Dougie and Tanya’s shares on Dougie’s death or critical illness and the opposite in respect of Svetlana’s shares.

 The clients’ solicitor will usually draft the cross option agreement and help the clients make sure that their wills are up to date.